 The trail is a 3 kilometre loop trail and unfolds into magnificent canyon scenery.
 Please be aware that you will be traveling on active logging and oilfield roads.

-Location: Follow Switzer Drive to East River Road toward the Athabasca Bridge.
-Go 5 kilometres and turn right at Emerson Creek Road.
-Follow Emerson Creek Road, and look for 2 yellow signs stating the numbers 18 and 19.
-Park off the road.
-The trail begins between the 2 signs.
+Location: Follow Switzer Drive to East River Road, turn left onto the Willow Road and over the Athabasca Bridge.
+Go 5 kilometres and turn right at the Emerson Creek Road.
+Follow the Emerson Creek Road, to a yellow kilometer 18 sign.
+Parking is on the right hand side at trail head.

 Emerson Lakes offers 7.8 kilometres of walking and biking trails.
 It is located northeast of Hinton in Sundance Provincial Park.
 Please be aware that you will be traveling on active logging and oilfield roads.

-Location: Follow Switzer Drive to the Valley District and then to the Willow Creek Road turnoff (left).
-Follow the road until you come to Emerson Creek Road.
+Location: Follow Switzer Drive to the Valley District, turn left onto the Willow Creek Road turnoff.
+Drive 5 kilometres and turn right at the Emerson Creek Road.
 Take a right.
-Follow Emerson Creek Road signs until you get to Emerson Lakes.
+Follow Emerson Creek Road signs until you get to Emerson Lakes, approximately kilometre 59.

 Folding Mountain Trail